 The Bridge is a premium lounge for First and Business passengers, Marco Polo Club members who are silver tier and above and OneWorld members who are Sapphire and above.
 It consists of North and South wings, each extending from the central reception area.
 The North Wing features The Bakery, the Long Bar, a television lounge and general seating area.
 The South Wing features The Bistro, the Coffee Loft and shower suites.

-The Cabin is Cathay’s newest departure lounge at Hong Kong Airport.
-Ultra-modern in design it introduces some new concepts in seating and dining.
-There’s an IT Zone with high speed Wi-Fi and workstations, The Deli and The Health Bar (a healthy addition to the Long Bar).
+The Cabin features an Ultra-modern design, an IT Zone with high speed Wi-Fi and workstations, The Deli and The Health Bar (a healthy addition to the Long Bar).
 As with the Bridge lounge, the Cabin is open to First and Business passengers, Marco Polo Club members who are silver tier and above and OneWorld members who are Sapphire and above.

 Frequent Flyer Programs